-B3 Consulting Group has been named one of Europe’s best workplaces by Great Place to Work (GPTW) in its Best Large Workplaces in Europe category.
-GPTW has evaluated the experiences of 1.5 million employees at more than 3,000 organisations in 19 European countries.
-The results are being published today, 10 September.
+For the second year in a row B3 Consulting Group has been recognised as one of Europe’s best workplaces by Great Place to Work (GPTW) in its Best Large Workplaces in Europe category.
+GPTW has surveyed over one million employees in more than 3,000 companies in Europe on the most important factors that create workplaces.
+The results are being published today, 21 September.

 “We’re incredibly proud and delighted to have received this recognition,” says B3 Consulting Group’s CEO Sven Uthorn.
 “In April we were named Sweden’s second best place to work.
 So also being acknowledged as one of Europe’s best workplaces is fantastic!”

 Each year, GPTW identifies and publishes a list of Europe’s best workplaces.
 The list assigns companies to four size categories: Small (20-49 employees), Medium (50-499 employees), Large (500+ employees) and multinational.
 B3 is one of 30 organisations on the Large Workplaces in Europe list.
 GPTW has analysed survey results from 1.5 million employees at more than 3,000 organisations across 19 European countries.

 The results are based on an in-depth analysis of employees’ confidential responses in the Trust Index, a survey in which 94% of B3’s employees said that B3 is a very good place to work.
 Alongside this, B3 has also carried out a culture audit, involving a comprehensive review of how the company works to continuously develop its operations, improve conditions for its employees and reinforce its corporate culture.